 5280 Professional Responsibility (3)

-*Students who are dismissed and readmitted or who otherwise are placed on probation at the end of the fall semester will be required to take Legal Reasoning, a course designed to assist students in meeting the graduation requirements.
-Those students in Legal Reasoning will not take Advocacy & Research until their second year.
+*Students who are placed on probation at the end of the fall semester of the first year will be required to take Foundations of Legal Studies II in the spring semester.
+This course is designed to assist students in meeting their graduation requirements.

 Recommended Law School Electives